SuiteScript FAQ

 Where can I find the records and their scripts?

-The Scripted Records page lists all the records that have user event or global client script that is associated with a record.
+The Scripted Records page shows all records with associated user event or global client scripts.

 See The Scripted Records Page for more details.